Why Girls Love Sailors: Plot

-The narrative commences with the loading operations aboard the vessel named the Merry Maiden, where Oliver assumes the role of the first mate, characterized as a domineering figure among the crew.
-Meanwhile, Stan portrays Willie Brisling, engaged to Nelly, with their affection evident.
-However, the captain, upon spotting Nelly, develops an interest in her, leading to a disruptive turn of events.
-Stan, displaying a tattoo of a ship on his chest, endeavors to thwart the captain's advances and rescue Nelly.
-Employing a series of stratagems, Stan seeks to eliminate the crew one by one, resorting to disguising himself to deceive them.
+The vessel Merry Maiden is being loaded; the captain and the first mate are domineering figures among the crew.
+Meanwhile, on land, fisherman Willie Brisling is engaged to Nellie, with their affection evident.
+However, the captain spots Nellie, and develops an interest in her.
+Willie displays a tattoo of a ship on his chest, whereupon the captain pours a jug of water over it, and drags Nellie off to his ship.

+Willie boards the ship, to try to rescue Nellie.
+He seeks to eliminate the crew one by one, by disguising himself as a woman, which leads to the first mate throwing several of them overboard.